Fernthedev/light-chat/Readme.md

 I have sucessfully created a Dart client for the Java server and a Flutter app will soon be functioning as well by using the client as the backend.
 My hope is that I will be able to create a multi-language/cross-platform communication system for developers as either an API\* or as a base for other applications.

+This has now become a protocol project itself rather than a project to manage Raspberry Pies.
+This will continue to be developed as a framework/protocol with certain features rather than a server/client itself.
+The point of this is to be a protocol with a basic starting point for cross-language communication.

 # About

 This is a network platform in which I hope to soon become a multi-language/cross-platform communication system where developers can use as either an API\* or as a base for other applications.